-Applications for this funding program are currently OPEN.
+Applications for this funding program are currently CLOSED.

 The Duke Clinical & Translational Science Institute (CTSI) is the academic home of the National Institutes of Health Clinical and Translational Science Award (CTSA) at Duke University and North Carolina Central University (NCCU).
 This funding mechanism supports Pilot projects focused on advancing translational science.